saurookadook/waitwut/docs/notes/dsa/code-signal/python/course-10/unit-07.md

 ### Problem 1: Naive Approach

 One naive approach is for each element, iterate over the entire list, and count the number of occurrences.
-However, this approach could lead to <em>O(N<sup>2</sup>)</em> time complexity, which is not suitable for a large dataset, where <em>N</em> is the size of the list.
+However, this approach could lead to <em class="math">O(N<sup>2</sup>)</em> time complexity, which is not suitable for a large dataset, where <em class="math">N</em> is the size of the list.

 ### Problem 1: Efficient Approach Explanation